writingteacher/simple/demo.md

 This is the second line.

-This is the third line.
+This is the third line from the master branch.